isb-cgc/readthedocs/docs/source/sections/webapp/Overview.rst

 Log in with a Google account
 ============================

 If you have an existing Google account, you can use it to log into the ISB-CGC Web App.
+If you wish to access controlled data in cloud buckets or export cohorts to BigQuery tables, this is the method you *must* use.

 - Click on the **Continue with Google** button.
 - On the next screen, enter your email address which you have previously associated with a Google account.